CarouselDancing/vive-sync-client/README.md

-# Client for ViveTracker based Avatar Synchronization using Mirror
+# Baseline agent application using vive tracker based avatars

 The repository contains a submodule shared with the [server](https://github.com/CarouselDancing/vive-sync-server) and needs to be cloned recursively: